JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The `AnActionEvent` object passed to `update()` carries information about the current context for the action.
 Context information is available from the methods of `AnActionEvent`, providing information such as the Presentation and whether the action is triggered by a Toolbar.
 Additional context information is available using the method `AnActionEvent.getData()`.
-Keys defined in [`CommonDataKeys`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java) are passed to the `getData()` method to retrieve objects such as `Project`, `Editor`, `PsiFile`, and other information.
+Keys defined e.g. in [`CommonDataKeys`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java) are passed to the `getData()` method to retrieve objects such as `Project`, `Editor`, `PsiFile`, and other information.
 Accessing this information is relatively light-weight and is suited for `AnAction.update()`.

 #### Enabling and Setting Visibility for an Action

 Based on information about the action context, the `AnAction.update()` method can enable, disable, or hide an action.
-An action's enable/disable state and visibility are set using methods of the `Presentation` object, which is accessed using `AnActionEvent.getPresentation()`.
+An action's enabled/disabled state and visibility are set using methods of the `Presentation` object, which is accessed using `AnActionEvent.getPresentation()`.

 The default `Presentation` object is a set of descriptive information about a menu or toolbar action.
 Every context for an action - it might appear in multiple menus, toolbars, or Navigation search locations - has a unique presentation.